GudbjorgVidja/TakeAway/README.md

 For Windows:

-- use maven to clean and package
+- use maven commands clean and package
 - Open the terminal
 - type "source runjar.cmd"
     - er það bara þannig á Windows?
 - press enter

-First the user might need to clean and package. (virkar ekki hjá mér nema bara í maven flipanum)
+First the user might need to clean and package.

 ## To do